by Tammy Taylor~

 Yeah, they were right – several years down the road and we’re certainly wondering how we ever got by without it!
 But it’s not just for fun or convenience reasons, there are several ways having a smart phone has been really helpful on the homestead.

 My dad always said “The best camera to use isn’t the most expensive or highest recommended, it’s the one you have IN YOUR HAND right now!”
 In other words, if you have a camera with you – use it!
-Even that old 3GS iPhone was used heavily even though the camera was only ‘meh‘ because heck, I’ve got it in my pocket!
+Even that old 3GS iPhone was used heavily even though the camera was only ‘meh‘.
+It was the most valuable camera I could have because heck, I’ve got it in my pocket!
 For a blog-writer, this has been game changing.
 As we’ve updated phones over the years, the camera quality is the primary thing considered.
 All the photos on my blog have been taken with my various iPhones over the years!

 But how can a camera help the homesteader?
 Well I’ve been able to take photos of trees and plants I’ve stumbled across and submit them to my extension agent for identification.
 I’ve also taken photos of udder changes on some of our cattle to submit to our vet for medical assistance with our cows.
 That camera has come in handy in so many homesteading circumstances over the years!
 The camera feature is hands-down my most useful feature on my phone.

 We have iPhones so I’m 100% totally in love with SIRI!
 I use that feature to pull internet sites, to to answer a question or pull one of my favorite recipes from my blog. (“Hey Siri, Taylor-Made Homestead Bread Recipe” is so helpful for pulling recipes!)